FarronF/limerick-council-meetings/meetings/2023/11/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Special Meeting of Municipal District of Adare-Rathkeale - 27th October 2023.md

 use vehicles with Limerick City and County Council logo on them and added the public

+need to be advised of the distinction going forward.
+---
-need to be advised of the distinction going forward.--- Councillor Keary requested a schedule of works for the Foynes Shannon Estuary
+Councillor Keary requested a schedule of works for the Foynes Shannon Estuary

 Treatment Plant for the next Municipal District Meeting stating when works are due to